pnumbers/pnumbers/README.md

 - React

 ### ⚡ Fun fact:
-- I've bicycled across the entire United States
+- I've bicycled across the entire United States while building houses with Habitat for Humanity
 <!-- - 😄 Pronouns: ... -->
 <!-- - 💬 Ask me about ... -->
 <!-- - 👯 I’m looking to collaborate on ... -->